pbloem/gestalt.ink/vae.md

 \argmin_\theta \prod_{\x, \t \in \text{Data}} p_\theta(\t \mid \x) \p
 \]

 Here, $p_\theta$ encapsulates both our choice of network architecture and the probability function it parametrizes.
+This is always the aim of supervised learning.

 ### Adding randomness at the input

+We have two problems with the random neural networks we have defined so far:

+1. They are only well defined for problems with example input/output pairs (like a classification task).
+With the type of problem we have here, we only have examples of the sort of thing we want the network to output.
+There are no corresponding inputs.
+2. The output distributions we have so far are too simple.